autistic-symposium/mev-toolkit/blockspace/README.md

 #### block size manipulation

-* if a block is larger than the target block size, the base fee increases. a block builder can manipulate the size of the block to increase/decrease the base fee in the next bloxk.
+* if a block is larger than the target block size, the base fee increases. a block builder can manipulate the size of the block to increase/decrease the base fee in the next block.